 This can get very expensive because most parts stores won’t let you return electrical parts if you find a part your purchased doesn’t resolve your starting problem.

-Incorrect Toro Operating Procedure
+16. Incorrect Toro Starting Procedure

 Toro implements safety precautions with their lawn mowers that require certain steps to be followed when starting and operating the lawn mower.